4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 		- Hold & Wait: Greedy process that has a resource on hold and is waiting to hold more resources
 			- Can indirectly avoid this via ensuring that a process request all of its needed resources and then prevent the process from running until all resources are ready.
 Think of it as loading a game, cant play until the level loads up
 		- No Preemption: Resources are only released voluntarily by a process
+			- Can indirectly avoid this by forcing a process to release its resources if it cannot acquire the rest of its requested resources.
+May also preempt the second process, requiring it to release its resources
 		- Circular Wait: A set of processes each in wait of the other.
+			- Can directly avoid this by defining a linear order of resource types i.e give some sort of rank to the resources.
 - **Actual Deadlock**
 	- Realized when the circular wait condition is fulfilled besides the other ones.
 - **Joint progress diagram**